cbrown5/cbrown5.github.io/_posts/2017-10-06-managing-multiple-stressors.md

 title: Managing for uncertain interactions among multiple stressors of marine populations
 layout: default
 category: Research
-published: FALSE
+published: TRUE
 ---

 # Managing for uncertain interactions among multiple stressors of marine populations

-This blog supplements my talk for [Marine Alliance for Science and Technology Scotland workshop on Cumulative Stressors]().
+This blog supplements my talk for [Marine Alliance for Science and Technology Scotland workshop on Cumulative Stressors](http://www.masts.ac.uk/annual-science-meeting/).
+Some of it is published by myself and others and some of it I intend to publish.
+[Get in touch](http://www.seascapemodels.org/people/Chris-Brown.html) if you are interested in knowing more.

 ## Summary